Canon 1Ds Mark III vs Sony RX100 IV

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the RX100 IV has a lens built in, whereas the 1Ds Mark III is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the 1Ds Mark III and their specifications in the Canon EF Lens Catalog.

 Concerning battery life, the 1Ds Mark III gets 1800 shots out of its LP-E4 battery, while the RX100 IV can take 280 images on a single charge of its NP-BX1 power pack.
 As can be seen in the images above, the 1Ds Mark III has a battery grip built in.
 This facilitates image-taking in portrait orientation and gives it additional battery power.
+The power pack in the RX100 IV can be charged via the USB port, which can be very convenient when travelling.

 The adjacent table lists the principal physical characteristics of the two cameras alongside a wider set of alternatives.
 In case you want to display and compare another camera duo, just click on the right or left arrow next to the camera that you would like to inspect.
 Alternatively, you can also use the CAM-parator to select your camera combination among a larger number of options.